jcdehart/NEXRAD_qpe_process/doc/run_radxbeamblock.md

 Overall, RadxBeamBlock takes elevation data, the radar location, and radar characteristics to estimate how much blockage occurs due to terrain.

 ## Digital elevation model data
 The supported digital elevation models include Shuttle Radar Topography Mission and ESRI grid data (spheroid).
+SRTM data can be found online [here](http://dds.cr.usgs.gov/srtm/version2_1/SRTM3).

 ## Radar location and characteristics
 The radar location requires the latitude, longitude, and elevation of the antenna (ground level + radar height).
 In addition, characteristics including the wavelength, beamwidth, gate spacing, azimuths, and elevation angles are required.